-Right now we are Android only - and specifically only with phones that have an NFC (check online to see if your phone has NFC) and with Android version 6.0 and higher.
+Right now we are Android only - and specifically only with phones that have an NFC and Android version 6.0 and higher.
 We will be releasing iOS version later this year so join the mailing list for updates on that.

 When you eat carbohydrates such as sugars your body breaks them down to glucose, which is the shortest chain carbohydrate.
 The glucose then travels around your body and is used for energy by your brain and body.
 However, if there is more glucose than immediately needed it gets pushed into your fat cells.
 The amount of glucose in your blood is called blood glucose or blood sugar level.

 The main factor is the food you eat - especially sugary and carby foods.
 Other things that can affect sugar levels are exercise (when you exercise your body releases your glycogen stores to give you more energy) and stress levels (when your stress levels are high your body goes into “fight or flight mode” also releasing those glycogen stores).
 Spikes from exercise are not a problem, because your muscles are immediately using up that glucose.

 When your sugar levels increase this causes insulin levels to increase.
 Insulin pushes glucose into your fat cells.
 So higher levels of insulin will cause more weight gain.
 Keeping your sugar levels balanced will reduce the amount of insulin your body produces and so reduce the amount of glucose that gets pushed into your fat cells.
 Also, if you no longer get sugar crashes, you’ll no longer get those tricky food cravings.
 This also makes dieting much easier.